Simulating Chern insulators on a superconducting quantum processor

-Moreover, the topological edge states predicted in the band structure can be verified in real space by observing localization of an edge excitation during its QWs on the 15-qubit chain \cite{Cai2019}.
-After the system initialization, we excite one qubit with a X$_\pi$ pulse, tune all qubits to their corresponding frequencies and measure them at a time $t$ after their free evolutions (Fig.~\ref{fig:1}e).
-For the topologically trivial case with $\Delta/2\pi=0$~MHz, the measured density distributions $P_j(t)$ of single-excitation QWs initialized at any position of the qubit chain show a light-cone-like propagation of information with boundary reflections \cite{Yan2019,SM}.
-When we set $b=\frac{1}{3}$ and $\Delta/2\pi=12$~MHz, the $P_j(t)$ for the excitation initialized at a boundary qubit (Q$_1$ or Q$_{15}$) exhibits localization for $\phi=\frac{2\pi}{3}$, where the edge states appear in the middle of a band gap (Figs.~\ref{fig:3}a1 and \ref{fig:3}a3).
-This localized dynamical behavior is due to the fact that the edge-excitation modes have a main overlap with the in-gap edge states which are topologically protected by the band gaps.
-This is also verified by the squared FT magnitudes $|A_1|^2$ and $|A_{15}|^2$ for edge qubits (Figs.~\ref{fig:3}b1 and \ref{fig:3}b3), which mainly contain information of the in-gap edge states.
-The discontinuity of the FT signals for edge qubits results from the second and first band gaps, respectively, because the edge states localized at two boundaries have opposite propagation directions, like in the standard QHE.
-When a qubit away from either end, e.g. Q$_8$, is excited, we observe the propagation of the excitation in Fig.~\ref{fig:3}a2 due to the absence of topological protection, and its FT signal $|A_8|^2$ merely shows partial information of the bulk band (Fig.~\ref{fig:3}b2).
-Thus, by directly measuring the band structure and observing dynamical localization of edge excitations , our experiments demonstrate \textit{the bulk-edge correspondence for the 2D integer QHE}.
+When we set $b=\frac{1}{3}$ and $\Delta/2\pi=12$~MHz, the $P_j(t)$ for the excitation initialised at a boundary qubit (Q$_1$ or Q$_{15}$) exhibits localisation for $\phi=\frac{2\pi}{3}$, where the edge states appear in the middle of a band gap (Fig.~\ref{fig:3}\textbf{a1},~\textbf{a3}).
+This localised dynamical behaviour is due to the fact that the edge-excitation modes have a main overlap with the in-gap edge states which are topologically protected by the band gaps.
+This is also verified by the squared FT magnitudes $|A_1|^2$ and $|A_{15}|^2$ for edge qubits (Fig.~\ref{fig:3}\textbf{b1}, \textbf{b3}), which mainly contain information of the in-gap edge states.
+The discontinuity of the FT signals for edge qubits results from the second and first band gaps, respectively, because the edge states localised at two boundaries have opposite propagation directions, like in the standard QHE.
+When a qubit away from either end, e.g. Q$_8$, is excited, we observe the propagation of the excitation in Fig.~\ref{fig:3}\textbf{a2} due to the absence of topological protection, and its FT signal $|A_8|^2$ merely shows partial information of the bulk band (Fig.~\ref{fig:3}\textbf{b2}).
+Thus, by directly measuring the band structure and observing dynamical localisation of edge excitations, our experiments demonstrate \textit{the bulk-edge correspondence in the synthetic 2D Chern insulator}.